 The question wants us to critically examine water scarcity in India in spite of abundant freshwater.

 Paragraph 2: present the details of abundant water resources stated in the question and its sources like rivers, lakes, groundwater, rainwater, glaciers etc

 Paragraph 3, 4, 5: present the problems associated with conserving water leading to scarcity.
 Each source of water can be picked up and then problems associated with conserving that particular source of water can be stated.
 For example, problems associated with river water are pollution through industrial effluents, runoff into oceans, wetland destruction, developments on flood banks etc.

-Paragraph 6: provide constructive solution to conserve fresh water resources.
+Paragraph 6: provide a constructive solution to conserve freshwater resources.

 Elucidate means to explain in detail/to make clear.
-When an examiner uses this directive, they present us with a cause- effect correlation.
-In such cases, a candidate has to bring out the connection more clearly by citing evidences and examples.
+When an examiner uses this directive, they present us with a cause-effect correlation.
+In such cases, a candidate has to bring out the connection more clearly by citing evidence and examples.